Totally for Teens: Production

 Filmed in Brooklyn, New York, the pilot episode for Totally for Teens was written and produced by Derrick Beckles, who also starred in it.
 Produced alongside Ari Fishman (former The Daily Show producer from 2000 to 2005) and directed by Chris Grismer, Totally for Teens ran for approximately 12 minutes, and was released on January 6, 2009.
-It has not been aired, and its future status remains unknown.
 Comedy Central showed interest in the show and several actors were interested in working with him if it were to be picked up.
 Totally for Teens has had regular screenings at Street Carnage's "Monster Island", and Derrick has played it on comedy tours.

+Totally for Teens’ format later served as the basis for Beckles’ future Adult Swim show, Mostly 4 Millennials.

 Summary

 Described as a low-quality, live-action retro after school show, Totally for Teens is a parody of shows marketed for the teen demographic, which utilizes "teen lingo" and "teen styled" wardrobes.

 In an interview with the Tea Party Boston, Beckles himself describes the Totally for Teens and his role in it as being "this teen show that never existed; basically I’m trying to give these teens the worst set of ethics and morals possible."
 The show features several clips from various vintage footage, one of which is a rap duo Riff Raff, who perform a song "D-I-S-E-A-S-E", which is about practicing safety against the contraction of AIDS in front of their classroom as part of an assignment, from a 1987 educational film.
 Sketch comedy and man-on-the-street segments are also featured.
 It also stars Leo Fitzpatrick as a cross dressing drug dealer, named "Mookie".
 Derrick is shown holding a lit cigarette, despite his opposition in real life as part of the Truth.com campaign, and in show as he attempts to dissuade a teenage boy against smoking.
 Street Carnage itself has called Totally for Teens a "warped teen show meets hyperactive video editing meets equal parts obnoxiousness and genius".